🎓AI Glossary For Beginners

 With AI seemingly everywhere, I created this handy glossary to help understand in simple terms what is going on!
-Last updated May 2025.
+Last updated December 2025.

-Agentic AIAgentic AI refers to how independent a system is - demonstrating autonomy, initiative and problem solving, adapting as it goes, without needing input makes a system Agentic.
+Agentic AIAgentic AI refers to how independent a system is - demonstrating autonomy, initiative and problem solving, adapting as it goes without needing input, makes a system Agentic.

 AI (Artificial Intelligence)When computers or machines do tasks that usually need human intelligence, like learning, understanding language, or solving problems.
 Examples: ChatGPT, Siri, Alexa.